census-instrumentation/opencensus-specs/stats/Record.md

 functionality is required to decouple the recording of the data from the exporting of the data.

 For languages that do not allow private properties/metadata and if they are needed implementations MAY define a `MeasureDescription` data type which contains all the read-only fields from the `Measure` definition such as: `name`, `description`, `unit` and `type`.

 ## Measurement
 A `Measurement` is defined from the following:
 * `Measure`: the `Measure` to which this `value` is applied.
+Some implementations may use the measure name instead of the `Measure`.
 * `value`: recorded value, MUST have the appropriate type to match the `Measure` definition.

 Implementations MAY define a `MeasurementMap` which describes a set of data points to be collected